Quick start

 # 2 90 180

-We are using two partitioning functions, by_chunk() and by_row().
-These splits the arguments in equally sized partitions.
-It’s semantically equivalent to iterating all these partitioned arguments simultaneously:
+Here we are using two partitioning functions, by_chunk() and by_row().
+These split the arguments in to equally sized partitions.
+It’s semantically equivalent to the following code:

 size = min(len(factors), len(dataframe))